cap-js-community/cds-cucumber/docs/ENV.md

 ### CDS\_CUCUMBER\_WAIT\_DEBUGGER

-Forces the initialization process to wait until the debugger is attached
+Forces the initialization process to wait until the debugger is attached.

 Example:
 ```